cloudify-cosmo/docs.getcloudify.org/content/cli/workflows.md

 Retrieves information for a specific workflow of a specific deployment.

-`WORKFLOW_ID` The ID of the workflow for which you want to to get information.
+`WORKFLOW_ID` The ID of the workflow for which you want to get information.

 #### Required flags